Under Tangled Silence

-is the third full length studio album by English electronic music producer Djrum.
+Under Tangled Silence is the third full length studio album by English electronic music producer Djrum.
 The album was released on 25 April 2025 as a digital download as well as a double 12" LP.

 Background

 The album was composed and recorded over a period of 8 years, beginning before Djrum's previous album Portrait With Firewood was released, when he composed the piano for "Galaxy of Silence".
 During the production period, the power supply to Djrum's laptop overheated, causing damage to the motherboard and significant data loss.
 This included a large number of Ableton sessions for the project.
 Following what he referred to as a "mourning period", Djrum decided to re-create the album almost from scratch.

 Musical style, composition and production

 The album's themes were inspired by a quote from Patti Smith, "We go through life.
 We shed our skins.
 We become ourselves".
 The album was described to span a wide range of genres including ambient, dancehall and jungle.

 A significant number of the instruments used were recorded in the studio by Djrum (and featuring cellist Zosia Jagodzinska) rather than the typical sampling approach used in electronic music.
 Having experience with playing piano most of his life, Djrum played all of the piano parts on the record.
 This included on "Waxcap", a song which started out as a jazz-inspired improvisation.
 Other live instruments recorded by Djrum on the album include harp, percussion and mbira.